RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

               }
 ```

 And there it was!
-The same error was thrown.
+Now the same error was thrown.

-So now I knew I was looking in the right direction.
+So after this test, I knew I was looking in the right direction.
 I decided to replace the variable I was using with the syntax from the working example.
 The parameter **$connections**  now is declared in the instance code itself and the **connention name** refers to this param as a *string*:

 ```